Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 The web-slinging superhero is a real live saviour too!
 Holland, along with his two younger brothers and parents, set up a charity called The Brothers Trust in 2017.
 The fund aims to run a number of events each year and raise money for the charities associated with them.
 The Trust donates to charities based on whether they can efficiently use these funds to aid people in need, and not just on administration.

 The Trust’s first-ever event was organising a private movie screening Spider-Man Homecoming with Tom.
-As per Square Yards, the company has raised about $ 55,000 to spread awareness about the EB (Epidermolysis bullosa) disease.
-They’ve also donated USD 40,000 to African schools to purchase buses for the smooth transportation of children.
+As per Square Yards, the company has raised about USD 55,000 (INR 45 lakh approx.) to spread awareness about the EB (Epidermolysis bullosa) disease.
+They’ve also donated USD 40,000 (INR 32 lakh approx.) to African schools to purchase buses for the smooth transportation of children.

-Interestingly, Tom visited a LA hospital in 2018 dressed in his Spidey suit to surprise kids and donated over USD million worth of toys.
+Interestingly, Tom visited a LA hospital in 2018 dressed in his Spidey suit to surprise kids and donated over USD million (INR 8 crore approx.) worth of toys.
 Tom’s a hero in real life as well!

 View this post on Instagram